Find Affordable College Courses

 Killeen, TX

-Central Texas College did quite well in this year’s ranking of the most popular places for chemistry students to get a associate degree.
-It came in at #7 on the list.
-Located in the suburb of Killeen, Central Texas College is a public school with a moderately-sized student population.
+Central Texas College landed the #7 spot in the 2023 rankings for the most popular associate degree chemistry programs.
+Located in the suburb of Killeen, Central Texas College is a public school with a medium-sized student population.

 Women make up 80% of the chemistry majors at the school.